What is Daily Bread Co-operative Cambridge?

 Can I speak to the manager please?

 Daily Bread Cambridge is a co-operative with a flat management system meaning we do not have a manager as such.
 We operate with a different co-ordinator each day.
 Depending on the nature of your query you are likely to be referred to the co-ordinator of the day or the member of staff who is most likely to satisfactorily answer your question.
 Your query might also be taken to our weekly meeting for discussion.

 Are your bags plastic?
 Are they recyclable?

-The bags we use for packing down our products are made from plastic, but they contain an additive called Polybatch DEG 68.
-This additive causes the bag to degrade, to break down into smaller and smaller pieces, a process which is triggered by light and heat but will then continue even in darkness.
+Most of our packed-down range now comes in compostable, bio-degradable, plant-based packaging.
+Some products come in brown paper bags.
+Unfortunately, for various reasons, some of our products can’t be packed in this material yet.
+We are looking into alternatives.
+This is why in some instance we still have to use the degradable plastic bags we have been using for years.
+They contain an additive that causes the bag to degrade, to break down into smaller and smaller pieces, a process which is triggered by light and heat but will then continue even in darkness.
 The products of this degradation are water, carbon dioxide and a small amount of inert (non-reactive and non-toxic) mineral residue.
-Once the structure of the bags has broken down to a sufficiently small size, this residue becomes digestible by microorganisms in the ground, thus enabling the complete biodegradation of the bag.
+Once the structure of the bags has broken down to a sufficiently small size, this residue becomes digestible by microorganisms in the ground, thus enabling the complete bio-degradation of the bag.
 Therefore, unlike conventional plastics which persist in the environment for many years, our bags will break down in a short amount of time (as short as two months in optimum conditions).
 Our bags are not recyclable precisely because of the additive that makes them biodegradable.